ajwwja777/CS61B-sp21/README.md

    ● 2-3-4 and 2-3 Tree Operations (a.k.a.
 B-Trees)
    ● B-Tree Bushiness Invariants
    ● B-Tree Performance
 4. IMPORTANT CHANGE: I find that Obsidian is nice, so I turn to it.
+Here is the link([[Lecture 17 B-Trees]]).
+5. If the file is so large, the AG slows down, so I will put the mark down to another repo.
+Here is the link (NOT CREATED YET).